Faresalghazy/PiCa/README.md

     PORT = int(34330)

-Lastly, you need to find the IP of your Pi, this can be done through the terminal using
+Lastly, you need to find the IP of your Pi, this can be done most easily through the terminal using the command:

+    hostname -I
+  You can e

 You are now ready to control your car :) .